bobbingwide/oik/README.md

 Some plugins have been created as separate plugins (e.g. uk-tides).
 Others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 ## Changelog
+# 4.6.0
+* Changed: Reconcile shared libraries with improvements for SVG icons
+* Changed: Update language files
+* Changed: Default show_in_nav_menus to false #197
+* Changed: Enable oik shortcodes for term_description #196
+* Changed: Remove SelectControl for attributes.shortcode from the block's main content #195
+* Tested: With WordPres 5.9.1 and WordPress Multi Site
+* Tested: With Gutenberg 12.7.0
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 # 4.5.0
 * Changed: Add shared library for class OIK_SVG_icons #187
 * Changed: Default to using svg theme for bw_twitter when me attr is defined #187